vr-vipultiwari/ALL-about-apache-kafka/README.md

 Assume you want to bring some data from an RDBMS to a Kafka Cluster.All you need to do is to take an appropriate source connector, for example a JDBC source connector.
 Then you install it in your Kafka connect, configure it and run it.
 That's all.

+The Kafka Connect itself is a Cluster.Each individual unit in the Connect Cluster is called a Connect Worker.
+You can think of it as a group of computers, each running one Kafka Connect Worker.